Edinburgh Festival Fringe: Sources of reviews

 For many groups at the Fringe, the ultimate goal is a favourable review—which, apart from the welcome kudos, may help minimise financial losses from putting on the show.

 Edinburgh based newspaper The Scotsman has been integral to the Fringe since the start, and has become known for its comprehensive festival coverage in August.
 Originally, it aimed to review every show on the Fringe.
 Now they are more selective, as there are simply too many shows to cover, although they do see almost every new play being staged as part of the Fringe's theatre programme, because of their Fringe First awards.
 For many years, the Scotsman's Arts Editor, Allen Wright was a familiar figure at the Fringe and today, the young critics' award is named in his honour.

 Other Scottish media outlets that provide coverage include: The Herald, Scotland on Sunday, Sunday Herald and the Scottish edition of Metro.
 Scottish arts and entertainment magazines The List, The Skinny and Fest Magazine also provide extensive coverage.

 From the 1990s onwards, Fringe-specific publications emerged.
 ThreeWeeks was founded in 1996, and Fest followed a few years later.
 After the turn of the millennium, these were joined by online publications, some of which specialised in the Fringe, some of which had a broader remit.
 These include Chortle (2000), Broadway Baby (2004), Fringe Review (2006), Fringe Guru (2007) and The Wee Review (2008 as TV Bomb).
 The latter two merged in 2019.

 The now defunct Festival Media Network was founded in 2010 to act as a trade organisation for these independent media.
 Its members were Broadway Baby, Festival Previews, Fringe Guru, Fringe Review, Hairline, iFringe, ThreeWeeks, The Podcast Network, and WhatsOnStage.

-In 2012, the most prolific reviewers were Broadway Baby which published over 1900 reviews, ThreeWeeks, which published 1000 reviews during August, and The Scotsman with 826 reviews.
+In 2012, the most prolific reviewers were Broadway Baby which published more than 1900 reviews, ThreeWeeks, which published 1000 reviews during August, and The Scotsman with 826 reviews.
 The List published 480 reviews.
 By 2019, The Scotsman was once again the most prolific reviewer, followed by The Wee Review.

 Most of the London-based broadsheets also review, in particular The Guardian and The Independent, while arts industry weekly The Stage publish a large number of Edinburgh reviews, especially of the drama programme.

 Since 2010, the British Comedy Guide has collated comedy reviews from as many publications as possible.
-In 2018, it gathered over 4,700 reviews from 135 publications, up from 4,300 from 83 different publications in 2014.
+In 2018, it gathered more than 4,700 reviews from 135 publications, up from 4,300 from 83 different publications in 2014.